Two Cars in Every Garage and Three Eyes on Every Fish

 "Two Cars in Every Garage and Three Eyes on Every Fish" is the fourth episode of the second season of the American animated television series The Simpsons.
 It is actually the first episode of that season in the production order.
-It originally aired on the Fox network in the United States on November 1, 1990.
+It originally aired on Fox in the United States on November 1, 1990.
 In the episode, Bart catches a three-eyed fish in a river downstream of the Springfield Nuclear Power Plant.
 After an inspection of the plant reveals numerous safety violations, Mr. Burns runs for governor to prevent the plant from being closed.
-The night before the election, Burns has a televised dinner with the Simpsons to show his appeal to the common voter.
-Marge sabotages Burns' political stunt and dooms his campaign by serving him the head of Blinky, the three-eyed fish.
+The night before the election, Burns has a televised dinner with the Simpson family to show his appeal to the common voter.
+Marge sabotages Burns' political stunt and dooms his campaign by serving him the head of the three-eyed fish.

 The episode was written by Sam Simon and John Swartzwelder, and directed by Wes Archer.
 It was the first episode produced for season two and was intended to air as the season premiere, but was replaced with "Bart Gets an 'F' due to Bart's popularity in the early 1990s.
 The episode features cultural references to several American films, mostly the 1941 film Citizen Kane, with Burns in the role of the character Charles Foster Kane.
 Mary Bailey shares her name with George Bailey's wife in the 1946 film It's a Wonderful Life.

 Journalists have described the episode as a satire on both American politics and environmentalism.
 It won an Environmental Media Award in 1991 for being the best television episode of the year with an environmental message.
 Since the episode first aired, the three-eyed fish Blinky has been mentioned several times in news articles regarding nuclear waste and mutation.

 The episode was positively received by television critics for its satire on American politics.
 It acquired a Nielsen rating of 15.8, and was the highest-rated show on the Fox network the week it aired.